 While the above animation represent lighter examples, such use of heading links could also be used to great effect in more serious endeavors, such as emergency response and management.
 A similar map could be used to break down, say, evacuation zones or routes, with potentially affected readers able to simply take a glance at the map and instantly jump to the information that is pertinent to them.

-When I was a kid, I loved going to the planetarium at the science center in my hometown.
-One of my favorite aspects of those shows was when the audience was given the opportunity to decide which astral object to learn about next by voting with a little rudimentary set of buttons located on your armrest.
+When I was a kid, I loved going to the planetarium shows at the science center in my hometown.
+One of my favorite aspects of those shows was when the audience was given the opportunity to decide which astral object to learn about next by voting with a little rudimentary set of buttons located on their armrest.